ubicucsd/bootcamp_19_20/8_Alignment1.md

 ### What exactly is a good score?
 Why is one alignment better than another?

 Glad you asked!
 If you look at the score printed out below each alignment, you will notice that the score is coincidentially identical to the number of nucleotides that match between the two aligned sequences.
-The way we determine the alignment with the optimal score is beyond the scope of what I plan to discuss, but it is good to know that alignments are mostly determined by the way a program decides on alignment scores.
 The alignment we tried gives gaps, insertions, and deletions a score of zero and matches a score of one.
 Other alignments may have more complex behaviors, including negative scores for insertions/deletions, custom scores based on which nucleotide is mismatched with which, and more.
 There are several modes of alignment available on BioPython, each with customizable scoring.
 Look [over here](http://biopython.org/DIST/docs/api/Bio.pairwise2-module.html) if you want to see the range of what BioPython has to offer.

 ### Local Alignment

-The word "local" means the best alignment between two *subsequences*.
+The word "local" means the best alignment between two **subsequences**.
 This method can be used when looking for a conserved gene between two otherwise very different organisms.
 Aligning the messy differences between two different species is not useful, but finding two subsequences (two genes) that the species have in common without aligning the whole sequences can be very useful.

 Open up ```aligners.py``` and create strings ```ATGCGGCCATTATAAGCGGTCTCT``` and ```GATTATAATT```.
 Now, let's compare how these strings align with globally vs locally.
 The point is best illustrated when gaps and mismatches are penalized, so indicate the scoring system of the alignment like this: